tormi/WunderWay/delivering-projects/review-retro-steering.md

 As always, if there's an opportunity to improve all projects then record your change request in <a href="https://rally1.rallydev.com/#/18084711157d/backlog">Rally</a>.

-The retrospecive itself is written up and stored in the project's Reviews & Assessments folder.
+The retrospective itself is written up and stored in the project's Reviews & Assessments folder.
 A template for the write-up is available at <a href="https://docs.google.com/a/wunderkraut.com/document/d/11CTHJwRlwqjoXpri7OLus0RMDKaw4n5dcHtU_ZN8HBE/edit">Sprint Retrospective</a>.
 The file name describes the required format for saving the file.

 ##Steering Groups